 This could not sound like a real problem but supported tone can make you lose your vocal range.
 These low notes would not have any intensity thereby making your vocal range shorter.

-Chest voice could be your lowest voice register.
+Chest voice could be your lowest voice register and the most essential puzzle piece to train lower vocal range.
 This is your normal speaking voice.
 When you sing in your chest voice you almost feel your chest area vibrating.

 Voice in here usually has a powerful and deeper sound/ timbre.
 Every singer can sing lower notes easily in this register.
+This is exactly how you control and project a lower register.
 With proper support and practice, not just a professional singer, but anyone can effortlessly sing low notes and expand the vocal range.

 What is Vocal Range?

 Simple definition of Vocal Range would read “range of pitches a human voice can produce.”
 Vocal ranges differ from person to person..
 Basically, the characteristics of your voice and the range it has are determined by your vocal cords.
-Check out Anatomy of Vocal Cords, to understand the mechanism better.
 Simply put, range of tones your voice(vocal cords) can produce is vocal range.

 Let me give a rough idea about the common ranges of Male and Female.